octimot/StoryToolkitAI/FEATURES.md

 The tool will then search for each term separately and return separate results for each term in the same search window.

-If you want to tell the tool how many results you want to see, just use `[max_results]` at the beginning of the search, for eg.: `[20] about life events | about sports`.
+If you want to tell the tool how many results you want to see, just use `[max_results]` at the beginning of the search, for e.g.: `[20] about life events | about sports`.
 This will return the top 20 results for each term.

 For now, the search relies on punctuation in the transcripts/files to separate phrases and feed them to the algorithm, but this will be improved in a future update by allowing AI to look deeper into the text.

 **The quality of your results will depend on the terms you use for search**.
 Just like on a web search engine, you should be kind of specific, but not too specific about what you're searching.
-For eg., if you want to search for phrases where your characters are talking about "genders", you should probably use "about genders".
-Simply typing "genders" in the search box, will probably also include people names since the alghorithm will think that names are related to genders.
+For e.g., if you want to search for phrases where your characters are talking about "genders", you should probably use "about genders".
+Simply typing "genders" in the search box, will probably also include people names since the algorithm will think that names are related to genders.

-Keep in mind that we're using a very basic algorithm for now, so the results might not be perfect, but it can **already give you some really good results** if you prompt it right - remember it's a neural network behind the thing!
+Keep in mind that we're using a very basic algorithm for now, so the results might not be perfect, but it can **already give you some decent results** if you prompt it right - remember it's a neural network behind the thing!
 Feel free to be as descriptive as you want in your search, and try to tweak the search terms until you get the results you're looking for.